tweag/nickel/doc/manual/tuto.md

 ## Step 2: Think about the schema

-The YAML we want to produce as different fiels with different types (lists, booleans, strings), here is a sample of what we need:
+The YAML we want to produce has different fields with different types (lists, booleans, strings).
+Here is a sample of what we need:

 ```yaml
 users: